osscie/osscie_official/README.md

 # Welcome to OSSCIE ("oh-see")

 This is the Open-Source Social Continuous-Integration Experiment.
 Our goal is to make the perfect social website, a product of community driven development and democratic choices.
 Our web site is running the most recent commit of the open source code here.
-Here's what you can do:
+Here's how it works:

+* Any user can make changes, improvements, or additions to our code.
+* The community discusses and votes on any changes proposed.
+* If people vote in favor, the changes are automatically pushed, and the website is updated.

 ## Getting Started